 CAUTION: If the valve is rinsed prior to implantation, it must then be kept hydrated with sterile physiological saline irrigation on both sides of the leaflet tissue throughout the remainder of the surgical procedure.
-Rinsing every 1 - 2 minutes is recommended, as tissue dehydration can lead to valve dysfunction.
+Rinsing every 1 - 2 minutes is recommended.